iamjprince/MagicMirror-Ubuntu/README.md

 The compliments are configured in: `MagicMirror/modules/default/compliments/compliments.js`
 - You can add your own compliments or even try something different.
 (Perhaps some science fiction movie quotes, because you never know why that watermelon is in the lab.)

 To deactivate a module, comment it from `MagicMirror/config/config.js` or remove the `{}` stanza completely.
 (Be aware of your commas!)
 I deactivated the compliments module by commenting out the stanza.
 I did nothing to the weather module, as I don't yet have an account on the weather feed site.
 (That's for another day.)
+The MagicMirror<sup>2</sup> silently ignores this module.

 ## More Operating System Configuration
 Modify the power settings to avoid screen savers, screen blanking.
 Check if there's a setting for idle shutdown.